ArkSchoolAccount/Lab5/README.md

 The program will provide instructions to follow.
 Simply enter a name and age when prompted.

 The age is then compared to the integer 90.
 If the input is greater than 90, the program will print `Hi (name).
-You're old."` Otherwise, it will print `Hi (name).
+You're old.` Otherwise, it will print `Hi (name).
 You're statistically probably still old.`

 Importantly, the age input should be an integer.
 If provided with anything else, the program will stop and print an error.